-Install Erlang and RabbitMQ message queuing broker.
+- Install Erlang and RabbitMQ message queuing broker.
 Perceptive Content Server versions 7.1.4.x and higher depend on RabbitMQ, an open source software.
 See the RabbitMQ website for more information, and to download and install the product.
-For more information, see the Appendix B: RabbitMQ considerations.

-Important Prior to installing RabbitMQ and Erlang, review the Perceptive Content Server > Message Queuing specifications in the 7.1.x and higher Perceptive Content Technical Specifications for the supported versions of both products.

-- 2. Install Perceptive Content Database.
-See the Perceptive Content Database Installation and Setup Guide for more information. - 3.
-Install Perceptive Content Server. - 4.
+For more information, see the Appendix B: RabbitMQ considerations. - Important Prior to installing RabbitMQ and Erlang, review the Perceptive Content Server > Message Queuing specifications in the 7.1.x and higher Perceptive Content Technical Specifications for the supported versions of both products. - 2.
+Install Perceptive Content Database.
+For more information, see the Perceptive Content Database Installation and Setup Guide. - 3.
+Install Perceptive Content Data Source.
+For more information, see the Perceptive Content Database Driver Installation and Configuration Guide. - 4.
+Install Perceptive Content Server. - 5.
 Install Perceptive Content Client.
-See the Perceptive Content Client Installation and Setup Guide for more information.
+For more information, see the Perceptive Content Client Installation and Setup Guide.